2014 Financial Literacy Summer Residential Program

 Thursday, August 14 | Preparing for High School: How to Set the Foundation for Life Goals

 Students prepare for success in high school and have fun during a team-building, confidence-gaining ropes course at UC Irvine.
-The day ends with a special dinner speaker, Mr. Chris Rudolph, UCI Alum and Vice President, Operations and Quality, Boeing.
+The day ends with a special dinner speaker, Mr. Timothy Mumford, Boeing.

 Friday, August 15 | Portfolios and Life Plan Presentations